 Whether it’s type 1 or type 2 diabetes that you have to deal with, it’s mainly sugar and carbs in general that you have to be very careful with.
 At the same time, it’s not enough just to look for “No Added Sugar” labels or avoid anything high in carbs.

-So, basically, you need to check for labels with ideally no sugar and low in non-fiber carbs.
+So, basically, you need to check for the label of the protein powders or any protein supplement.
+Ideally, there should be no sugar and low in non-fiber carbs.

-In terms of protein, a health care journalist reiterated that there's no correlation between protein and blood sugar.
+In terms of protein, a health care journalist reiterated that there's no correlation between protein and blood glucose levels.